 How to Perform the Heimlich Maneuver on Yourself When Alone

-Choking is a terrifying experience, and it can happen to anyone, anywhere, and at any time.
+Choking is a terrifying experience, and it happens to anyone, anywhere, and at any time.
 Even when you are alone, there is still a chance that you could choke on a piece of food or any foreign body object.
-When this medical emergency happens, staying calm and figuring out what to do next can be challenging.
-However, the Heimlich maneuver is a potentially life-saving technique that can help dislodge the object blocking your airway.
+When this medical emergency happens, staying calm and figuring out what to do next is challenging.
+However, the Heimlich maneuver is a potentially life-saving technique that helps dislodge the object blocking your airway.
 This blog post will discuss how to perform the Heimlich maneuver on yourself when you are alone and choking.

 Get CPR Certified in Minutes for as low as $19.95